joshcrain/joshcrain.io/portfolio/product-design/first-design-system/first-design-system.md

 ## Summary

-While working as a UX designer and front-end developer at Spinutech, I created an internal front-end pattern library that helped align designers and developers across dozens of custom client websites.
-Long before “design systems” were common practice, this effort standardized our HTML, CSS, and JavaScript components across a wide range of responsive marketing sites, ecommerce platforms, and intranets — improving accessibility, development speed, and cross-team clarity.
+While working as a UX designer and front-end developer at Spinutech, I created an internal front-end pattern library that standardized HTML, CSS, and JavaScript components across dozens of custom client websites — responsive marketing sites, ecommerce platforms, and intranets spanning industries from grocery retail to agricultural equipment.

+This wasn't a response to an industry trend.
+The term "design system" wasn't in common use yet.
+It was a response to a real problem: inconsistent builds, repeated work, and the friction of translating design intent into production code across a team with no shared starting point.
+The solution I built then is recognizably the same approach I've refined over the fifteen years since.
 ---

 ## The Problem

-Spinutech’s design and development teams were regularly launching custom websites across a range of industries — from banking to retail to B2B.
-Projects moved quickly, and transitions from static design comps to browser-ready code were inconsistent and sometimes brittle.

-Each team had its own way of interpreting comps, which led to:
+The core motivation was simple: I was spending too much time rebuilding the same things, and not enough time solving design problems.
+Projects moved quickly, and the gap between a static design comp and browser-ready code was filled differently every time — by different developers, with different markup, different accessibility practices, and different interpretations of what the design intended.

+That inconsistency compounded:

-- Friction during handoff between design and development
+- Handoff friction between design and development on every project
-- Inconsistent markup and accessibility practices
-- Difficulty maintaining or scaling shared components
-- Tight deadlines that left little room for refinement

-At the same time, I wanted to reduce implementation overhead so I could spend more time solving design problems — not rebuilding the same markup again and again.
+- Brittle or redundant markup across the portfolio
+- Accessibility practices that varied by who happened to build the feature
+- No shared baseline, which meant no shared standard for what "done" looked like

+The pattern library was the answer to all of it — and the starting point for how I think about design systems today.
 ---

 ## My Solution: A Shared Pattern Library

-To address these challenges, I created and maintained a **standalone front-end pattern library**:
+I created and maintained a standalone front-end pattern library:

-- A centralized website of reusable HTML/CSS/JS snippets
+- A centralized site of reusable, documented HTML/CSS/JS components — not snippets, but a shared starting point for every project
 - Responsive, accessible patterns for common UI needs
-- Support for metadata standards (e.g., Open Graph protocol)
+- Support for metadata standards (Open Graph protocol, semantic structure)
-- Contributions from designers and developers
+- Contributions from designers and developers across the team
-- Documentation to guide consistent use and integration
-- Logo and Identity (just for fun)
+- A name and identity for the project — because giving internal infrastructure a real presence is how you get adoption

-It became our shared starting point for design and development, significantly reducing time-to-browser while preserving fidelity to the original design intent.
+It became the shared foundation for design and development, significantly reducing time-to-browser while preserving fidelity to the original design intent.
 ---

 ## Key Outcomes

-- **Faster implementation**: I could move from comps to a browser-ready build in 1–2 days
-- **Better collaboration**: Reduced friction between design and development
-- **Stronger standards**: Improved accessibility, semantic structure, and maintainability
+- **1–2 days from design comp to browser-ready build** — the most direct measure of what the pattern library made possible
+- **Consistent outputs regardless of who built it** — the shared starting point meant quality didn't vary by team member or project
+- **Accessibility and semantic structure as defaults**, not afterthoughts applied at the end
-- **Greater velocity**: Allowed more time for higher-level UX thinking and client collaboration
+- **More time for higher-level design work** — implementation overhead dropped enough to shift focus toward UX thinking and client collaboration
-- **More consistent outcomes**: Regardless of designer or developer, starting points aligned

-This effort helped shape the team’s internal workflow and elevated the quality of our shipped work across many high-profile clients.
+- **A template for what came next** — the same principles behind this library are what ab-components, Blocs, and the review process at AgencyBloc are built on
 ---

 ## Notable Clients

+The pattern library had to hold up across clients with very different visual languages, technical constraints, and organizational expectations.
+That it did — consistently — was the real proof of the approach.

-- **Hy-Vee**: Worked closely with their internal design team, implementing front-end code that honored their visual language while improving structure and responsiveness
+- **Hy-Vee**: Worked closely with their internal design team, implementing front-end code that honored an established visual language while improving structure and responsiveness across a large, high-traffic site
-- **Electrolux, Firestone Ag, Whole Foods, Des Moines Airport**: Led full design and front-end efforts, often presenting directly to stakeholders, gathering feedback, and iterating toward launch
+- **Electrolux, Firestone Ag, Whole Foods, Des Moines Airport**: Led full design and front-end efforts across projects in retail, agriculture, food, and public infrastructure — presenting directly to stakeholders, gathering feedback, and iterating toward launch

+The range mattered.
+A pattern library that only works for one context isn't a system — it's a template.
 ---

 ## What I Learned

-This experience taught me how to:

-- Build scalable solutions under real-world time and resource constraints
-- Communicate effectively across disciplines and with clients
-- Advocate for code quality, accessibility, and design fidelity
-- Work with and support external design teams while offering UX leadership

-It laid the foundation for how I think about systems, design operations, and collaboration today.
+The practical skills — building under constraints, communicating across disciplines, advocating for code quality and accessibility — all came from this work.
+But the more lasting thing was learning to trust the instinct that led to it: that consistency is an architectural problem, not a discipline problem, and that the right answer is infrastructure rather than effort.

+That instinct is what led to ab-components and Blocs at AgencyBloc — a Stencil-based Web Components library, a prototype environment built on real components, and a structured review process designed to hold quality standards without depending on a single person to enforce them.
+The tools are different.
+The approach is the same one that started here.